deckar01/oracle/README.md

 - `oracle.gradio.gui` uses Gradio to build a web client.
 The Blocks framework declares a component layout and event handlers.
 This renders server-side and streams updates over a websocket.
-- `oracle.engine` is an event loop for streaming status updates and partial results.
+- `oracle.session` is an event loop for streaming status updates and partial results.
 This is intentionally model and UI agnostic to allow customization with minimal API surface area.
-This handles logging, error handling, and mostly importantly human-friendly status events to explain long running model activities.
+This handles caching, session state, logging, error handling, and mostly importantly generating human-friendly status events to explain long running model activities.
 - `oracle.models` contains low level text generation models.
 The base class and example model lean heavily on `AutoTokenizer` and `AutoModelForCausalLM` from `transformers` to simplify loading